koriroys/pakyow-docs/docs/mailer/_overview.md

 	mailer.message.add_file("/path/to/file.jpg")
 	mailer.deliver_to("test@pakyow.com")

 There are several configuration settings for Mailer.
-See (TODO reference configuration) for more information.
+See [configuration](/configuration) for more information.